56quarters/avalonms/doc/source/server.rst

                     application write to the file itself, set this to the path of the file.

+``REQUEST_PATH``    Base path to use for handling requests to the WSGI application.
+For
+                    example, with a value of '/avalon' the heartbeat endpoint will be at '/avalon/heartbeat'.
+With a value of '/' the heartbeat endpoint will be at '/heartbeat'.
+Note that this value must begin with a '/', may not end with a '/', and will apply to all URLs handled by the Avalon Music Server.
+The default is '/avalon'.

 ``SENTRY_DSN``      URL that describes how to log errors to a centralized 3rd party
                     error-logging service, Sentry_.
 This functionality is disabled by default.
 Enabling this logging requires supplying a Sentry